rakurai-io/rakurai_programs/programs/rakurai_activation/README.md

 Each validator must create a **Rakurai Activation Account (RAA)** — a **PDA jointly controlled by both the validator and Rakurai**.

 This account governs:
-- Whether the validator is **actively using Rakurai Scheduler** to schedule their blocks or not.
+- Whether the validator is **actively using the Rakurai Scheduler** to schedule their blocks or not.
-- The **commission percentage** the validator want to retains from total block rewards.
+- The **commission percentage** the validator wants to retain from total block rewards.
-- Rakurai’s commission from total block rewards (set during initialization, read from global config (**Rakurai Activation Config Account**)).
+- Rakurai's commission from total block rewards (set during initialization, read from global config (**Rakurai Activation Config Account**)).

 ---